longhorn-rocketry/aimbot/README.md

 # Aimbot

-An experimental control algorithm for seeking apogees with fast-burning, airbrake-equipped rockets.
-R&D is ongoing at the University of Texas at Austin for application in Spaceport America Cup rockets in the 10k foot category.
+An experimental algorithm for apogee control of fast-burning, airbrake-equipped rockets.

 ### Library